KieronWiltshire/node-mogront/readme.md

 ## Contributing

-Bootit makes use of [mocha][2] and [chai](3) in order to conduct it's unit tests, thus contributions should be submitted with unit tests relevant to your work.
+Mogront makes use of [mocha][2] and [chai](3) in order to conduct it's unit tests, thus contributions should be submitted with unit tests relevant to your work.
+Integration testing requires a database connection, you should copy the `config.json.example` file to `config.json` and replace the connection details with your own.

 ## License